matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 => {:github/location "Chapel Hill, NC"}
 ```

-So what happens if I walk up to the Github information me, and I say:
+So what happens if I walk up to the Github information about me, and I
-"Select my location"?
-I say select-keys, return a map of just the
+say: "Select my location"?
+I say select-keys, return a map of just
-location.
+the location.
 Is that a perfectly good fact, or a broken struct?
-I want
+I
-to work in a world where it is a perfectly good fact.
+want to work in a world where it is a perfectly good fact.

 [Time 0:27:13]